Cyberlorians/Articles/AADCCloudSync-Hardened.md

 Connect to Active Directory with EnterpriseAdmin account>Confirm and hit next.

 The installation should have been successful.
-Again, if any issues it was becasue of the -KerberosEncryptionType but you would know that was not working during the PowerShell script installation.
+Again, if any issues it was because of the -KerberosEncryptionType but you would know that was not working during the PowerShell script installation.

 #### Step10: Password hash sync with FIPS enabled.
 If you have gone this far - you have FIPS enabled.